How To Successfully Recover From A Vasectomy

 Lastly, we recommend wearing tight-fitting underwear throughout your recovery.
 Unlike loose boxers, close-fitting underwear will provide support for your scrotum and reduce discomfort.
 Wear supportive underwear day and night to relieve scrotum pain.

-Helpful tip: Wear a jockstrap or athletic supporter the first 7 to 14 days after recovery.
+Helpful tip: Wear a jockstrap or athletic supporter for the first 7 to 14 days after recovery.
 This level of support will play an important role in the vasectomy recovery process.

 4. Have Sex